GhassanALNomani/Round/README.md

 User must be able to:

-- User can search for a place to go
+- User can search for a place to go.
-- User can view each other
+- User can view each other.
-- User can write a comment inside the page of the place
+- User can write a comment inside the page of the place.
-- User can add the place to their favorit, to visit it later
+- User can add the place to their favorit, to visit it later.
-- User can remove the favorit
+- User can remove the favorit.

 ```